f13dev/PHP-Photo-Archive/README.md

 After uploading your content, thumbnails will not have been created.
 Until thumbnails are created browsing may be slow, depending on the size of your images and the connection speed.

 ### Creating a notes file
+A notes file is a plain text file which resides in a gallery directory.
+A link to this file will be placed on each page of the given directory.

+Notes files have been included to allow adding information about the contents of a gallery; such as the date, location or any other desired information.

+Create a standard txt file using any plain text editor and upload it to the directory of the desired gallery.

 ### Settings